praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 1. Using the Media Heartbeat instance, follow the [VHL SDK JS documentation](https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/js_2.0/) and [JS API documentation](https://adobe-marketing-cloud.github.io/video-heartbeat-v2/reference/javascript/index.html) to implement video tracking.

+>[!NOTE]
-**Note: Testing -** For this release, to test your extension you must upload it to [Adobe Launch](https://github.com/Adobe-Marketing-Cloud/reactor-user-docs/tree/73a73bd5ff53162339ce5ded3f4bba4712146d20/extension-reference/launch.adobe.com), where you have access to all dependent extensions.
+>**Testing -** For this release, to test your extension you must upload it to [Adobe Launch](https://github.com/Adobe-Marketing-Cloud/reactor-user-docs/tree/73a73bd5ff53162339ce5ded3f4bba4712146d20/extension-reference/launch.adobe.com), where you have access to all dependent extensions.

 ## Leveraging the sample HTML5 player